- Military Life Cycle

 Everyone has a role in stopping the spread of COVID-19.
+Do your part and keep yourself and your family safe by getting vaccinated against COVID-19.
 When you are traveling, keep your command updated on your itinerary.
 If you feel sick, stay home.
 Notify your leadership and call your doctor.

 Understanding of COVID-19 continues to change, so continue to check our Coronavirus Updates for Our Military Community page for updates.

 Want to find the phone number for your installation’s housing office or Military and Family Support Center?
 Find those and more on MilitaryINSTALLATIONS, an online information directory for military installations worldwide.